- 28 Nov 2022

 Click the right arrow to expand the folder pane.

-All Queries - The All Queries folder shows all queries in the system that you're authorized to see.
+- All Queries - Lists all queries that you're authorized to see including all public and private and predefined queries. as well as all Asset Scope and predefined queries.
 Each query must be saved to a folder.
 Note that you cannot save a query directly to the All Queries folder, only to a subfolder.

 Folders can be expanded and collapsed by clicking the arrows next to the folder name.
 If a folder does not contain a subfolder, no arrow is shown.